Qiyueeer/Qiyueeer/README.md

 Hello, everyone, welcome~

-- :orange_book: This is my EECS 1720 Repo
+- :orange_book: This is a student's account
-- :hammer: It includes 100 days of code
+- :hammer: Loading......
-- :ram: Individual Project
+- :ram: Digital Media in York University
-- :meat_on_bone: Group Project
+- :meat_on_bone: hard!!!!!!!!!!